 Figure~\ref{fig:flux_pol} illustrates the impact of varying $\zeta$ on both the mode-resolved spectra and polarization of the observed radiation.
-For weaker scatterings with small $\zeta$ (where the single-scattering approximation is valid), the initially dominant mode is attenuated, while the subdominant mode gains through scatterings, reducing the O/X and spectral contrast.
-For stronger scatterings with larger $\zeta$, the total flux increases, since the scattered-in term scales directly with electron density.
+For weaker {scattering} with small $\zeta$ (where the single-scattering approximation is valid), the initially dominant mode is attenuated, while the subdominant mode gains {power} through {scattering}, reducing the O/X {spectral} contrast.
+For stronger {scattering} with larger $\zeta$, the total flux increases, since the scattered-in term scales directly with electron density.
 As the density becomes too high, our single-scattering approximation may overestimate the flux.
 In this regime, the spectral shapes of the O- and X-modes become similar.

-The right panel of Figure~\ref{fig:flux_pol} shows the corresponding linear polarization degree $P_{\rm L}(\omega)$ as a function of the photon energy.
-As RCS strength increases, $P_{\mathrm{L}}$ flattens, and it becomes positive for all photon energies in the case of $\zeta=7$.
-Thus, the original mode-switching signature may disappear in the strong scattering cases.
-This phenomenon will be discussed in more detail in Sections~\ref{sec:results} and \ref{sec:conclusion}.
+The right panel of Figure~\ref{fig:flux_pol} shows the corresponding linear polarization degree $P_{\rm L}(\omega)$ as a function of photon energy.
+As the RCS strength increases, $P_{\mathrm{L}}$ flattens, and it becomes positive for all photon energies in the case of $\zeta=7$.
+Thus, the original mode-switching signature may disappear in strong-scattering cases.
+As we will see later, incorporating {special-relativistic} effects may erase the mode-switching signature {more efficiently}, even for cases with low optical depths.
+This phenomenon will be discussed in more detail in {Sections~}\ref{sec:results} and~\ref{sec:conclusion}.

-Regarding the validity of our calculations, all the results above rely on the assumption of single-scattering, i.e., a small resonant optical depth.
-Our numerical checks confirm that the estimated optical depth ($\sim0.1-1$) from Section~\ref{sec:model} is valid.
+Regarding the validity of our calculations, all the results above rely on the single-scattering approximation, i.e., a small resonant optical depth.
+Our numerical checks confirm that the estimated optical depth ($\sim 0.1$--$1$) from {Section~}\ref{sec:model} is valid.
 Specifically, for the geometry used above, we find $\tau \lesssim 1$ when $\zeta \lesssim 3.7$, supporting the accuracy of the single-scattering solution in this range.
-Notably, the disappearance of mode switch in our calculations occurs at $\zeta \gtrsim 5.6$, where the single-scattering approximation becomes questionable.
+Notably, the disappearance of the {mode switch} in our calculations occurs at $\zeta \gtrsim 5.6$, where the single-scattering approximation becomes questionable.